FredHutch/diy-cromwell-server/README.md

 ## Cromwell Server Customization

-In `baseConfig/cromwellParams.sh` there are some variables that allow users to share a similar configuration file but tailor the particular behavior of their Cromwell server to best suit them.
+In `cromwellParams.sh` there are some variables that allow users to share a similar configuration file but tailor the particular behavior of their Cromwell server to best suit them.
 The following text is also in this repo but these are the customizations you'll need to decide on for your server.
 ```
 ################## WORKING DIRECTORY AND PATH CUSTOMIZATIONS ###################
 ## Where do you want the working directory to be for Cromwell?